The Decadent 48-Hour Food and Beverage Itinerary

 For those who want to venture out, Four Seasons suggests this itinerary.

 - Wake up and enjoy breakfast in bed with a view.
 We highly recommend ordering the avocado toast (the most popular item on the menu), accompanied by a cold pressed power juice.
 Hold off on the caffeine for now!

 - On your way over to Brooklyn, stop in at La Colombe Rosters (the featured coffee here at Four Seasons New York Downtown) on Wall Street for your first caffeine fix.
 Make sure you order their signature draft latte – this is much different from the retail canned option; this is straight from the tap.
 This chilled latte is a mixture of aerated milk and espresso that results in a light and frothy drink.

 - Head to Mia’s Brooklyn Bakery for a cupcake.
 The selections are endless but our favourite is the crème brulee cupcake.

 - Then onto Stumptown Coffee Roasters in Cobble Hill for a nitro cold brew.

 - Still in Brooklyn, make a stop for lunch at Runner & Stone on 3rd Avenue.

-- Now it’s onto my favourite part of the itinerary – the Beer Tasting!
-First, hit Six Point Brewery in Red Hook, walk to Van Brunt Stillhouse Distillery (I really like the single malt and the rye and the rum) and then finish up at Strong Rope Tap Room.
+- Now it’s onto our favourite part of the itinerary – the beer tasting!
+First, hit Six Point Brewery in Red Hook, walk to Van Brunt Stillhouse Distillery (we really like the single malt and the rye and the rum) and then finish up at Strong Rope Tap Room.